 To handle a global user base, you set up multiple data centers around the world (Part 6).

-You set up advanced networking to connect all your data centers together (Part 7).
+You connect all your data centers together over the network (Part 7).

-To help boost developer productivity, while ensuring all the new accounts are secure, you set up an internal developer platform, account baselines, and an account factory (Part 11 [coming soon]).
+To help boost developer productivity, while ensuring all the new accounts are secure, you set up an internal developer platform (Part 11 [coming soon]).

 The companies in stage 3 face the toughest problems and have to deal with the most complexity: global deployments, thousands of developers, millions of customers.
 Even the architecture you see in stage 3 is still a simplification compared to what the top 0.1% of companies face, but if that’s where you’re at, you’ll need more than this introductory blog post series!

-So now that you’ve seen the various stages and steps, one thing should be abundantly clear: you should expect change.
-Your architecture and processes will change as your company grows.
+Now that you’ve seen all the steps, one thing should be abundantly clear: you should expect change.
+There’s no one "best practice" or one right way to "do DevOps."
+Your architecture and processes need to be adapted to your company’s needs, and those needs will change.
 Be aware of it, plan for it, embrace it.
-In fact, one of the hallmarks of great software is that it is adaptable: a key characteristic of great code, great architecture, and great processes is that they are easy to change.
+In fact, one of the hallmarks of great software is that it is adaptable: great code, great architectures, and great processes are, above all else, easy to change.
 And the very first change may be adopting DevOps practices in the first place, which is the focus of the next section.

 Adopting DevOps Practices